-Use the old fashioned Curds and Whey recipe below to make the dessert that Little Miss Muffet is famous for.
+Thanks to this old fashioned Curds and Whey Recipe you can make the dessert that Little Miss Muffet is famous for.
 C'mon, you know you want to try it!

 Miss Leslie's Seventy-Five Receipts (1827)